jinzhenfan/jekyll-now/_posts/2016-11-05-Estimating reactivity for RNA structure inference.md

 ### Take-home messages

 If uniformity of nucleotide-level coverage cannot be ensured, Aviran's method is more accurate, as it considers nucleotide-level coverage in the summation.
 As such, the change of nucleotide-level coverage will be reflected in Aviran's method, but not in Ding's formulation.
 If low (-) channel noise cannot be ensured, Ding's method will generate more reasonable values.
 Ding's method utilizes a logarithm-based approach, which will mitigate any extreme noise values.
-Aviran's approach, on the other hand, is derived based on low¨Cnoise assumption; as a result, it may overestimate the reactivities at high noise levels.
+Aviran's approach, on the other hand, is derived based on low-noise assumption; as a result, it may overestimate the reactivities at high noise levels.